MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/ribbon-issues-button-visible.md

 1. Extract the .zip file.
 1. Open the *customizations.xml* file.
 1. Locate the `<Entity>` node child of the entity node you wish to edit and locate its child `<RibbonDiffXml>` node.
 1. Locate the enable/display rule.
-(In our example, ID of the enable rule is `new.contact.EnableRule.EntityRule`, so we would locate the following node)
+In the example, the ID of the enable rule is `new.contact.EnableRule.EntityRule`.
+Therefore, you would locate the following node:

     :::image type="content" source="media/ribbon-issues-button-visible/commanddefinition-example-5.png" alt-text="Fifth example of command definition.":::

-1. Edit the `<RibbonDiffXml>` node and make the necessary changes to the enable/display rule that will permit the rule to evaluate to True under the correct circumstances to fix the rule.
-For more help about declaring rules, see [Define ribbon enable rules](/powerapps/developer/model-driven-apps/define-ribbon-enable-rules), and [Define ribbon display rules](/powerapps/developer/model-driven-apps/define-ribbon-display-rules).
+1. Edit the `<RibbonDiffXml>` node, and make the necessary changes to the enable/display rule that will enable the rule to evaluate to True under the correct circumstances to fix the rule.
+For more information about how to declare rules, see [Define ribbon enable rules](/powerapps/developer/model-driven-apps/define-ribbon-enable-rules), and [Define ribbon display rules](/powerapps/developer/model-driven-apps/define-ribbon-display-rules).
 (Based on our example, we would change the rule definition to the following)

     :::image type="content" source="media/ribbon-issues-button-visible/commanddefinition-example-6.png" alt-text="Sixth example of command definition.":::